ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/auth.md

 }
 ```

-Ignore the the fact that the naming of the methods as well as the fact that they are all `async` when they don't need to be.
+Ignore the the naming of the methods as well as the fact that they are all `async` when they don't need to be.
 We'll just call that _foreshadowing_ for now... 🤓

 ## The Rest of the App